Giacomo-Marconi/clanZenit/README.md

 ## Configuration

 ### Environment Variables
-Ensure the following environment variables are set in your `.env` file:
+Ensure the following environment variables are set in your `.venv/bin/activate` file:
 - `dbUser`: Database username
 - `dbPassword`: Database password
 - `keySession`: A secure key for Flask sessions